-There have been no material changes to our critical accounting policies and estimates as previously disclosed in the Prospectus, dated July 24, 2019, relating to our initial public offering.
+There have been no material changes to our critical accounting policies and estimates as previously disclosed in our Annual Report on Form 10-K, filed with the SEC on February 28, 2020.
 See "Note 1-Description of Business and Summary of Significant Accounting Policies" of our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for more information regarding the Company's significant accounting policies.